Revised February 2023

-On that date they published a final rule relating to new federal emergency preparedness requirements for seventeen different types (list at the bottom of this post) of Medicare participating providers and suppliers.
-The intent of the new regulations is to provide for adequate planning and establishment of a more consistent response by providers and suppliers.
+This rule impacts seventeen different types of Medicare participating providers and suppliers.
+It requires adequate planning and the establishment of a more consistent response by providers and suppliers.

-Under this new CMS rule, you must develop and maintain an “Emergency Preparedness Program” that contains four core elements:
+Under this CMS rule, you must develop and maintain an “Emergency Preparedness Program.”
+This program needs to contain four core elements:

-- Emergency Plan: Develop an emergency plan, updated at least annually, that is based on certain risk assessments and utilizes an “all hazards approach”.
+- Emergency Plan: Develop an emergency plan, updated every two years, that is based on certain risk assessments and utilizes an “all hazards approach.”
 The emergency plan must also include strategies for addressing emergency events identified by the risk assessment, factor in patient population and capabilities to serve, and include a process for cooperation with local, tribal, regional, State, and Federal emergency preparedness officials.

-- Communication Plan: Develop a communication plan, updated at least annually, that complies with Federal, State, and local laws and includes, among other items, the names and contact information for Federal, State, tribal, regional, and local emergency preparedness staff and methods for sharing medical and other information.
+- Communication Plan: Develop a communication plan, updated every two years, that complies with Federal, State, and local laws and includes, among other items, the names and contact information for Federal, State, tribal, regional, and local emergency preparedness staff.
+It must also include methods for sharing medical and other information.

-- Policies and Procedures: Policies and procedures must also be developed that are based on the emergency plan, the risk assessment, and communication plan.
-The policies and procedures must be reviewed and updated at least annually and address, among other items, subsistence needs for staff and patients (e.g., food, water, medical supplies), a system for tracking the location of on-duty staff and sheltered patients, emergency staffing strategies, and arrangements to transfer patients.
+- Policies and Procedures: You must also develop policies and procedures based on the emergency plan, the risk assessment, and communication plan.
+The policies and procedures must be reviewed and updated every two years and address, among other items, subsistence needs for staff and patients (e.g., food, water, medical supplies), a system for tracking the location of on-duty staff and sheltered patients, emergency staffing strategies, and arrangements to transfer patients.

 - Training and Testing Program.
 Develop and maintain a training and testing program based on the emergency plan, the risk assessment, the communication plan, and the policies and procedures.
 The training program requirements address topics such as who needs to be trained, the frequency of training, assessing knowledge, and documenting the training conducted.
 The testing requirements address topics such as conducting full scale exercises, conducting additional testing, and the format of each testing type.